Cat and dog surgery is performed by highly experienced vets at our state-of-the-art facilities.

-Our experienced vets perform soft tissue surgeries ranging from neutering and lump removals to more complex procedures such as intestinal resection, spleen removal, perineal hernia repair or diaphragmatic rupture repair.
+Soft tissue cat & dog surgery includes neutering and lump removals, and more complex procedures like intestinal resection, spleen removal, perineal hernia repair or diaphragmatic rupture repair.

-- You will have to ensure they have no breakfast (feed as normal the day before)
+- You must ensure they have no breakfast (feed as normal the day before)

-- You will be given an admit appointment, usually with the nurse if you have recently seen a vet, where your pet will be checked over and any last minute questions or concerns can be raised.
+- You’ll attend an admit appointment, usually with the nurse if you’ve recently seen a vet, where your pet will be checked over and any last minute questions or concerns can be raised.
 Cost, possible complications and pre-anaesthetic blood testing will be discussed before the consent form is filled out.

-- Once admitted, your pet will receive a pre-medicant which helps keep them calm before surgery, aids in a smooth anaesthetic induction and loads the body with pain relief.
+- Once admitted, your pet will receive a pre-medication which helps keep them calm before surgery, aids in a smooth anaesthetic induction and loads the body with pain relief.

 - Your pet will then have a cannula placed in their leg vein to give the anaesthetic and this stays in place until full recovery so that we can provide fluid blood pressure support or in the event of an emergency, we can give medication intravenously.

-- Your pet will usually be maintained under general anesthesia via a tube placed down the airway delivering 100% oxygen and anaesthetic gas.
+- Your pet will usually be maintained under general anaesthesia via a tube placed down the airway delivering 100% oxygen and anaesthetic gas.

 - The area for surgery is widely clipped of hair and the skin prepared in a sterile manner before your pet is moved into our theatre.

-- On recovery, your pet will be monitored until they have a normal body temperature and we will phone you to let you know how they are and how the procedure went.
-They are usually fed within a couple of hours as this aids recovery.
+- On recovery, your pet will be monitored until they have a normal body temperature and we will phone to let you know how they are and how the procedure went.
+They’re usually fed within a couple of hours as this aids recovery.